Valerie Cooper

 Valerie "Val" Cooper is a fictional character appearing in American comic books published by Marvel Comics.
-The character works for the Office of National Emergency as the liaison for mutant affairs.
-She once claimed to have been inspired to government service by the interesting cases her brother, an FBI agent, encountered in his work.
+The character works for the Office of National Emergency as the liaison for mutant affairs, and has operated teams including X-Factor and Freedom Force.

 Publication history

 Valerie Cooper was created by Chris Claremont and John Romita Jr., and first appeared in The Uncanny X-Men No. 176 (Dec.
 1983).

 The character received an entry in The Official Handbook of the Marvel Universe Update '89 No. 2.

-She appeared sporadically as a secondary character, often an antagonist, in various Marvel series through the 1980s, primarily Uncanny X-Men written by Claremont and Captain America written by Mark Gruenwald.
+Cooper appeared sporadically as a secondary character, often an antagonist, in various Marvel series through the 1980s, primarily Uncanny X-Men written by Claremont and Captain America written by Mark Gruenwald.
 Writer Peter David and artist Larry Stroman took over X-Factor in 1991 to which Cooper is added as a major character and she was featured in the series' majority until its cancellation in 1998.

-The character reached additional prominence in the mid-2000s, appearing in dozens of issues in 2006 at the height of Marvel's "Decimation" and "Civil War" events.
+Cooper reached additional prominence in the mid-2000s, appearing in dozens of issues in 2006 at the height of Marvel's "Decimation" and "Civil War" events.
 David returned to write a relaunched X-Factor in 2006 and eventually featured her character in the series during 2007-2009.
 She made few appearances in the 2010s.

 Fictional character biography

-Dr. Valerie Cooper was a special National Security Advisor on national security issues, which include superhuman affairs.
-Originally, she took a hard-line concern on the problem of the threat that superhumans and mutants posed to the United States.
+Dr. Valerie Cooper is a special National Security Advisor on national security issues, which include superhuman affairs.
+Originally, she takes a hard-line concern on the problem of the threat that superhumans and mutants posed to the United States.
+She once claimed to have been inspired to government service by the interesting cases her brother, an FBI agent, encountered in his work.